feifang/awesome-visualization-guide/README.md

 7. Closely spaced lines produce moiré vibration, usually at its worst when data-lines (the figure) and spaces (the ground) between data-lines are approximately equal in size, and also when figure and ground constrast strongly in color value.
 8. Areas surrounding data-lines may generate unintentional optical clutter.
 Strong frames produce melodramatic but content-diminishing visual effects.
 9. Just as sparklines are like _words_, so then distributions of sparklines on a page are like _sentences_ and _paragraphs_.
 The graphical idea here is make it _wordlike_ and _typographic_ -- an idea that leads to reasonable answers for most questions about sparkline arragements.
 10. This practical, workday diagram demonstrates excellent analytical practices for displays that use links and arrows to tie nouns together: timelines, trees, networks, organization charts, project management charts, and the like.
 These practices are: _Focus on causality_ ..., _Multiple sources and levels of data_ ..., _Annotated linking lines_ ..., _Annotated nouns_ ..., _Efficiency of design_ ..., _Credibility_
+11. The setting of tables, ...
+First, try to do without rules all together.
+They should be used only when they are necessary.
+Vertical rules are needed only when the space between columns is so narrow that mistakes will occur in reading without rules.
+Tables without vertical rules look better; thin rules are better than thick ones.

 ## Appendix 3 - Reading Materials 附录 3
 * [Principles of Graphical Excellence from E.R.
 Tufte](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/datapresentation/DataPresentation3.html) by Boston University School of Public Health